• Home

 Webinar about late effects

-This webinar produced by the East of England Cancer Alliance looks at possible late effects following completion of cancer treatment.
+This webinar produced by the East of England Cancer Alliance looks at possible late effects following finishing cancer treatment.
 It features The East of England Radiotherapy Late Effects Service Lead, Lara Anthony.
 You can watch it here.

 Chronic pain